constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 To Ozgun Ataman, for being a friend, for providing profound contributions to postgresql-simple, and for recommending Statistical Rethinking by Richard McIlreath to me.

-To Donald Knuth, Haskell Brooks Curry, Gerald Sussman, Guy Steele, Daniel Friedman, Kent Dybvig, David Wise, Simon Peyton-Jones, Simon Marlow, Jon Barwise and so many countless others, for making my work on UTOPIA 84 even possible.
+To Donald Knuth, Haskell Brooks Curry, Douglas McIlroy, Gerald Sussman, Guy Steele, Daniel Friedman, Kent Dybvig, David Wise, Simon Peyton-Jones, Simon Marlow, Jon Barwise and so many countless others, for making my work on UTOPIA 84 even possible.

 To my father Byron Smith, Carlo Ghezzi, and Mehdi Jazayeri for inspiring this quest.
 To William Wulf and George Lakoff for framing the goals for me.
 To Colin Myers, Chris Clack, and Ellen Poon for opening the first very remarkable door for me.